SpeakOut's Fiscally-Sponsored Projects

 Project 562

 Created by Matika Wilbur (Swinomish and Tulalip), Project 562 is a multi-year national photography project dedicated to photographing over 562 federally recognized tribes in The United States resulting in an unprecedented repository of imagery and oral histories that accurately portrays contemporary Native Americans.
-This creative, consciousness-shifting work will be widely distributed through national curricula, artistic publications, exhibitions, and online portals.
-Learn more here.
+This creative, consciousness-shifting work will be widely distributed through national curricula, artistic publications, exhibitions, online portals, and in the forthcoming book, Project 562: Changing The Way We See Native America.